leo7736/Power_BI_Project/Market sales analysis/readme.md

 ## Overview
 Here are some initial findings:

-The database contains 5 tables: customers, date, markets, products, and transactions.
+The database contains 5 tables: customers, dates, markets, products, and transactions.

 There are 17 markets, 279 products, and 38 customers.

-The observation period is from january 2018 to june 2020.
+The observation period is from January 2018 to June 2020.

 The total revenue in 2020 was $ 142,23 Mi, 42% less than 2019, which was $ 336,45 Mi.

+## Recommendations

+try to give special benefits to Electronics and Excel store_s as they are their most profitable customers.

+make their campaign strategy for mid-year as they are showing high sales among other months.

+consider making a sales strategy, especially for Lucknow, Bengaluru since it's showing the lowest revenue and negative profit margin, and if possible so as for Surat and Bhubhaneshwar also.